johnfn/lab2/README.md

 ## How to run

-`cabal install split` if you don't have it.
+`cabal install split`
+`cabal install timeit`

+And then...

+`ghc -o a.out main.hs && ./a.out rects.txt`

-## Notes
+## What's not done

-The implementation creates a proper Hilbert Tree with insertRect.
-It has the following deviations from the spec at this point:

-* Need to do timing.
+* Tests should be moved into own file.

 ## TODO